ciur/papermerge/docs/source/setup/manual_way.rst

 A close python's friend is `pip <https://pip.pypa.io/en/stable/>`_ command. `pip <https://pip.pypa.io/en/stable/>`_ is python's package manager.
-Similar as with python interpreter story - there might be either pip or ``pip3`` - later is specifically for python version 3.
+Similar as with python interpreter story - there might be either pip or ``pip3`` - latter is specifically for python version 3.
 We will use pip3::

     $ sudo apt install python3-pip